 In its September 2009 diligence filing the city told the water court “it has steadily applied efforts to complete” the reservoirs “in a reasonably expedient and efficient manner.”

-“To date, the city of Aspen has not needed to construct the storage structures as it has devoted considerable resources to reducing per capita water consumption,” the unnamed referee reported.
+“To date, the city of Aspen has not needed to construct the storage structures as it has devoted considerable resources to reducing per capita water consumption,” the city claimed in a proposed decree.

 “However, during the last diligence period, the city has analyzed studies on global warming and climate change, and implications for the city of Aspen’s future water demand and supply and water management strategies.

-“Such studies have indicated a widespread and large increase in the proportion of rainfall versus snowfall and the need for the city of Aspen to develop these reservoir storage rights to preserve and retain its water supply for future needs,” the referee found.
+“Such studies have indicated a widespread and large increase in the proportion of rainfall versus snowfall and the need for the city of Aspen to develop these reservoir storage rights to preserve and retain its water supply for future needs,” the city’s proposed decree said.

-In October 2010 Garfield County District Court Judge James Boyd agreed with the water referee and issued a new decree good until 2016.
+In October 2010 Garfield County District Court Judge James Boyd issued a new decree good until 2016.

 The city’s decision to hold on to its conditional water rights differs from a recent decision by the Colorado River District and the West Divide Water Conservancy District in Rifle.